Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 The objective of this project is to become more comfortable with multi-label classification with the tidymodels framework in R(Rstudio) and data visualization with the ggplot2 package and Tableau.

-The body performance dataset is gathered by Seoul Olympic COmmemorative Sports Promotion Agency and maintained by the Nationl Sports Promotion Agency, it can be found on https://www.bigdata-culture.kr/bigdata/user/data_market/detail.do?id=ace0aea7-5eee-48b9-b616-637365d665c1.
+The body performance dataset is gathered by Seoul Olympic Commemorative Sports Promotion Agency and maintained by the Nationl Sports Promotion Agency, it can be found on https://www.bigdata-culture.kr/bigdata/user/data_market/detail.do?id=ace0aea7-5eee-48b9-b616-637365d665c1.

 In this classification analysis, we will be using a preprocessed version of the dataset found on https://www.kaggle.com/kukuroo3/body-performance-data.